 Dr. Harris served as Chancellor of the California system from 2012 to 2016.
 Previously, he served 16 years as chancellor of the Los Rios Community College District, president of Fresno City College and as faculty and vice chancellor in the Kansas City, Missouri community college system.
 He serves on the board of the American Council on Education (ACE) and is a former member of the Board of the American Association of Community Colleges and the Accrediting Commission of Community and Junior Colleges.

-Dr. Houston is the Chancellor of the Yuba Community College District and the former Superintendent/President of Lassen College.
+Dr. Houston is retired Chancellor of the Yuba Community College District and the former Superintendent/President of Lassen College.
 He previously held administrative positions at Butte College and Barstow College.
 He also served as the commander of various military units and has taught at the community college and university levels, including as a Physics Professor at West Point.
-He serves on tthe Advisory Committees for the UC Davis CANDEL and CSU Sacramento doctoral programs.
+He serves on the Advisory Committees for the UC Davis CANDEL and CSU Sacramento doctoral programs.